Recipe: Yogurt Breakfast Popsicles

 Arrange 6 popsicle molds (1/2 cup capacity) on your work surface.
 Pour a generous spoonful of yogurt into the bottom of each mold.
 Add a scoop of granola and then a spoonful or two of strawberries.
 Continue layering yogurt, granola, and strawberries until the molds are filled.
 Tap the molds lightly agains the counter or use a popsicle stick to work out any air bubbles between the layers.

-Insert popsicle sticks into each mold and place the popsicles in the freezer.
-Freeze until solid, at least 6 hours.
+Insert popsicle sticks into each mold freeze until solid, at least 6 hours.